valhuber/TDD/readme_old.md

 1. **Logic Automation:** using spreadsheet-like rules for dramatically reduce backend code, and make logic transparent to the team.

 1. **Transparent TDD Testing:** using [behave](https://behave.readthedocs.io/en/stable/tutorial.html) (a [TDD](http://dannorth.net/introducing-bdd/) framework) for defining systems, to promote Agile collaboration with business users.
-You define Features and Scenarios (tests) in `behave`, with underlying Python test implementations.
+You define Features (aka Stories) and Scenarios (aka tests) in `behave`, with underlying Python test implementations.

 2. **Transparent Test / Logic Tracing:** further promote Agile collaboration, by making logic transparent and integrated with Testing, in this generated `readme.md` (see the [TDD Report,](#tdd-report) at end).